Paris Water Refill Map for Free Drinking Fountains Near You

 Refill your bottle without losing your route

 The practical goal is simple: open the map, find the closest suitable refill point, and continue your route.
-This is useful on hot days, during long sightseeing walks, before entering museums, after a run along the Seine, or when travelling with children and reusable bottles.
+This is useful on hot days, during long sightseeing walks, while waiting in attraction queues, after a run along the Seine, or when travelling with children and reusable bottles.

 💧